mawrkus/pull-request-review-guide/README.md

 #### Keep it small / Divide and conquer

-Small successive PRs, each one focused on a single change can help having faster reviews.
+Small successive PRs, each one focused on a single change, will be reviewed more quickly and more thoroughly.

 Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
 Your reviewers will thank you for not stealing all their time!

 • [Go top](#-guidelines) •